 Julia excels at numerical computing.
 Its syntax is great for math, many numeric datatypes are supported, and parallelism is available out of the box.
 Julia’s multiple dispatch is a natural fit for defining number and array-like datatypes.

 Syntax-wise, Julia can be seen as a combination of Python and C. Yes, it’s probably the first time a language has aimed at both these qualities and succeeded.

 To keep matters simple, Julia is blazing fast and doesn’t enforce strict typing.
 Here are some benchmarks:

 As you can see, Julia is slightly worse than C but blows Java and Python out of the water.
 And what sort of eye-candy does Julia offer?

 Well, here’s the implementation of a function for calculating the hypotenuse of a right triangle:

-It’s the first language in my knowledge that has first-class support for parallel computing, so it will no surprise to see it gaining more popularity in the Web and IoT domains.
+It’s the first language, to my knowledge, that has first-class support for parallel computing, so it will be no surprise to see it gaining more popularity in the Web and IoT domains.